-Bosnia and Herzegovina: EPBiH launched TPP Tuzla unit 7 supervisory services tender31.
-January 2020. / SEE Energy News
+Bosnia and Herzegovina: EPBiH launched TPP Tuzla unit 7 supervisory services tender, SEE Energy News

 Bosnian power utility EPBiH has launched a tender for the provision of supervisory services for the project for the construction of 450 MW unit 7 at coal-fired thermal power plant Tuzla.
 The deadline for the submission of bids is 28 February.